chrissimpkins/Crunch/docs/EXECUTABLE.md

 $ make install-executable
 ```

+During the `make build-dependencies` step, your terminal window will display lengthy text output over the 30+ seconds that it takes to compile the `zopflipng` and `pngquant` applications.
+This is normal and expected during the installation process.

 sudo permissions are required to move the executable to your `/usr/bin/local` directory.
 Please enter your password when it is requested.

 ### 2. Install manually